oechslein/homeassistant_components/README.md

     exclude_patterns:
       - "*_energy_daily"

-## Utility meters (optional)
+## Utility meters (optional, per-proxy support)

 You can opt-in to automatic creation of utility meters for energy sensors.
 This is disabled by default.
+As of v1.0.6, all utility meter options can be set globally or per-proxy (YAML) entry.

-Global configuration (in `configuration.yaml`):
+**Global configuration (in `configuration.yaml`):**

 ```yaml
 sensor_proxy: